vrnetlab/vrnetlab/vr-bgp/README.md

 vrnetlab BGP speaker
 ====================
-This is vrp-bgp, the vrnetlab BGP speaker.
+This is vr-bgp, the vrnetlab BGP speaker.
 It is specifically written as a test helper for a CI environment so that one can easily test BGP route policies.
+Under the hood we use ExaBGP together with a few Python helper programs to build a dead simple HTTP API.

 It uses the vrnetlab xcon program to connect to a virtual router port.
 See vr-xcon for more information on how that works under the hood.
 Naturally it